Documentation and dissemination of the history of Denmark in Greenland and the Arctic

 Geography

-Material given to Danish Arctic Institute must relate to Greenland, the rest of the Arctic or possibly Antarctica.
+Material given to Danish Arctic Institute must relate to Greenland or the Arctic.

 How to give material